tdm00/cfwheels-dbmigrate-plugin/README.md

 * Railo 3.2.3+

 ## Installation
 Once you have one a CFML engine correctly configured and operating on your system, you can place this plugin into your /plugins directory that's found in the root of your ColdFusion on Wheels application.
+Reload your application using the Reload link in the footer and you'll now see a "dbmigrate" link for you to use the plugin.

+## Special Thanks
+Just want to acknowledge, and thanks, everyone that's helped with this plugin.
+While I don't have a complete list of names, I did want to mention:

+* Ryan Hoppitt
+* Chris Peters
+* Raúl Reira
+* Tom Hoen
+* Everyone who has submitted bugs on the issue tracker

 ## License
 Since this is a fork of the existing DBMigrate plugin found at http://code.google.com/p/cfwheels-dbmigrate/ I'm including the license information used for that project.